 - Students are able to (1) work effectively as a group to deliver on project objectives; (2) assimilate a range of field information to make reliable technical decisions; (3) apply relevant engineering techniques for designing subsea or land-based technologies; (4) design a production schedule; and (5) develop a related economic evaluation of field viability over the short, medium and long term.

-- Indicative assessments in this unit are as follows: (1) quizzes; (2) team project; and (3) a final examination.
+- Indicative assessments in this unit are as follows: (1) quizzes; (2) term project; and (3) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - enrolment in the Master of Engineering in Oil and Gas (62520)

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.